 Kroll served as President of the International Marketing Division from 2000 through 2007, during which time she led campaigns for all the Studio’s releases overseas, including 32 films that grossed more than $100 million internationally.
 In 2004, Warner Bros.
 Pictures International crossed the $1 billion threshold in less than six months and the Studio went on to become the first ever to surpass the $2 billion mark internationally in a calendar year, with a $2.19 billion box office total.
 That record held until 2007, when the Division’s receipts of $2.24 billion set a new Studio record.

-During her tenure, Kroll oversaw the marketing of such hits as the first five films in the blockbuster Harry Potter franchise; I Am Legend which grossed $328 million internationally; and Charlie and the Chocolate Factory which earned more than $200 million overseas.
-Other successful international campaigns included 300, the Ocean’s movies, Happy Feet, Beowulf, The Departed, Blood Diamond, Batman Begins, Constantine, The Polar Express, Troy, The Last Samurai, The Matrix Reloaded, The Matrix Revolutions and Clint Eastwood’s dual films about the Pacific in World War II, Flags of Our Fathers and Letters from Iwo Jima.
+During that tenure, Kroll oversaw the international marketing of such hits as the first five films in the blockbuster Harry Potter franchise, as well as such international successes as I Am Legend, Charlie and the Chocolate Factory, 300, the Ocean’s movies, Happy Feet, Beowulf, The Departed, Constantine, The Polar Express, Troy, The Last Samurai, The Matrix trilogy, and Clint Eastwood’s Flags of Our Fathers and Letters from Iwo Jima.